 Parks with Snowshoeing

-Many of the provincial and federal parks in New Brunswick are now open year round and offer snowshoeing trails and rentals.
+Many provincial and federal parks in New Brunswick are open year round and offer snowshoeing trails and rentals.

 8. MOUNT CARLETON PROVINCIAL PARK (near Saint-Quentin)